 What is Customer Due Diligence?

-Customer due diligence (CDD) is a process of checking the background and screening of possible and current customers.
+CDD means Customer due diligence is a process of checking the background and screening of possible and current customers.
 CDD is done to make sure that the customers are low-risk and not involved in money laundering, sanctions, and terrorism.

 Some businesses must conduct customer due diligence on their customers as part of their ongoing effort to combat money laundering and financial crime.
 Checking customers against PEPs and Sanctions lists and confirming their identity are both part of the minimum CDD.